 - There are around 200 million Amazon Prime members across the globe.

-- Amazon is expected to make over $26 billion in global advertising revenue during 2021.
+- Amazon generated $31.2 billion in global advertising revenue during 2021.

-- Electronics are the most popular goods on Amazon.
+- Clothing, shoes and jewelry are the most popular goods on Amazon.

 Common Knowledge Amazon Statistics